Storm-FSI/aws-iot-data-pipeline/README.md

 ### Context Variables
 #### Required
+- `account`
-- `account` The account number to use for deployment.
+  - Description: The account number to use for the deployment of the CDK app.
+- `region`
-- `region` The region to use for deployment.
+  - Description: The region to use for deployment of the CDK app.
+- `organization`
-- `organization` The organization name.
+  - Description: The organization name
+- `environment`
-- `environment` The environment name.
+  - Description: The environment name.
+- `application`
-- `application` The application name.
+  - Description: The application name.
+- `redshift-admin-password`
-- `redshift-admin-password` The password for the Redshift admin user.
+  - Description: The password for the Redshift admin user.

 #### Optional
 - `kinesis-shard-count`